ojassurana/Immigrant-Technologies/README.md

 ## Telegram bot

-Telegram bot runs on python and is hosted on lambda
+Telegram bot runs on python and is hosted on lambda and retrieve the data from the user

 ## Auto correct system

+uses the levenshtein distance algorithm for the prediction of the words

 ## Webhook

-## Lambda function
+faster than pinging the server multiple times. uses the AWS api gateway to connect the services together in a seamless way

 ## MongoDB

-## Flask app
+MongoDB is used to store data and is hosted on AWS in a mumbai server for min ping

 ## Elastic Beanstalk

+fast and efficient scaling of computing resources in the cloud

 ## Dynamic tables

+usage of dynamic tables to portray the data in a conveyed in a concise manner for the donor to view